FailAcademy/learning/web-dev-foundation/_slides/01-html-css/03-web-media-slides.md

 ---

-# Using Images on the Web
+# Using Media on the Web

 .title-logo[![Red logo](../../public/img/red-logo-white.svg)]